Mark Singleton, Artistic Director

 Mark is frequently asked to be a guest speaker at concerts, universities, and faith communities.
-He has served on the faculty of the Hartt School Community Division, the University of Connecticut and Central Connecticut State University as well as having taught in public schools.
-While at UCONN, he served as the conductor of the Concert Choir, Collegium Musicum and the Women's Chorus.
+He currently serves on the faculty of the Hartt School of Music Community Division as Director of Primi Voci from the Connecticut Children’s Chorus.
+Mark has also served on the faculty of the University of Connecticut and Central Connecticut State University as well as having taught in public schools.
+While at UConn, he conducted the Concert Choir, Collegium Musicum and the Women's Chorus.

 Mark holds an undergraduate degree in cello performance and church music from William Jewell College and a Master of Music degree in choral conducting from the University of Connecticut.
 He has pursued additional conducting studies at the Robert Shaw Festival, the Dennis Keene Choral Festival and the Conductor’s Institute of South Carolina.
 His principal conducting teachers include Peter Bagley, Charles Bruffy, and Phillip C. Posey.